unchartedsoftware/aperture-tiles/docs/documentation/configuration/readme.md

 intervalSpec

 	type
-		Type of interval along the axis "percentage" or "fixed".
+		Type of interval along the axis "percentage", "fixed" or "value".

 	increment
 		Value or percentage of units by which to increment the intervals.